 These luxury mushrooms, highly-valued as an autumnal ingredient in Japan, are often prepared and eaten to maximize their distinct aroma and flavor

-What is matsutake mushrooms?
+What are matsutake mushrooms?

-Matsutake mushrooms are among the most prized mushrooms in all of Japan for its unique aroma.
+Matsutake mushrooms (まつたけ in Japanese) are among the most prized mushrooms in all of Japan for its unique aroma.
 They primarily grow on Japanese red pines in the wild, and they have proven quite resistant to cultivation attempts.
 They are used in various dishes that utilize their unique aroma such as charcoal grilling or "dobinmushi" (steam-boiled in an earthenware pot), clear soup broths, or in mixed rice.
 Matsutake mushrooms grown domestically in Japan have a particularly strong scent.

 Nutrition facts